careful-with-that-axe-zz/gempage/README.md

 A live example: [http://fathomless-tundra-4874.herokuapp.com/gempage](http://fathomless-tundra-4874.herokuapp.com/gempage)

-This is very much a work in progress and is at a sub minimal viable project level now.
+This is very much a work in progress and is at a minimal viable project level now.

 ## Installation

-No way this is becoming an actual gem, especially in current state, so it has be installed as a vendored gem in order to work.
+This is not currently an 'actual' gem, especially in current state, so it has to be locally installed as a vendored gem in order to work.

 1. Checkout the source code: `git clone git@github.com:careful-with-that-axe/gempage.git`